Anilkonepalli/apt-maintenance-account/README.md

 ## Demo
 For a demo of this application, please click [here](http://eastgate.in/apt-maint-acct-demo).
-(A guest user id and password are preset and has read-only permissions; just click on Submit button)
+(Note: For login, a guest user-id and password are pre-filled.
+The guest has read-only permissions.
+On the login screen just click on Submit button)

 ## Installations (for backend installations refer   [here](https://github.com/mohankumaranna/apt-maintenance-account-backend))
 _Step 1:_  Clone or Download this front-end application into a folder